Too Many Redirects? Here’s How to Fix a Redirect Loop

 No matter how it appears, there are a few reliable steps you can take in order to resolve the ERR_TOO_MANY_REDIRECTS issue when it occurs.

-How to Fix a Redirect Loop
+How to Troubleshoot and Fix a Redirect Loop

 Delete Your Cookies

-Cookies are a form of saved information that your browser uses to load websites more quickly.
+Cookies are a form of saved information that your web browser uses to load websites more quickly.
 Whenever a website won’t load properly, your first troubleshooting step should be to delete cookies in your browser.

 How this process works will depend on which browser you’re using.
 In Google Chrome, you can delete cookies by visiting History > Clear Browsing Data: